grahamvickers/vickers_graham_integrated/README.md

 * Safari - 100%
 * IE - Unknown

+## Issues

+* Images are glitching and not showing and stating not found in console.
+Everything was fine until I deleted cache.
+Need to investigate
 ## Authors

 * **Graham Vickers** - *Design & Build* - [Fanshawe College](https://github.com/grahamvickers)

 ## Acknowledgments

-* Thanks to Marco for teaching me how to incorporate these technologies.
+* Thanks to Marco and Tina for teaching me how to incorporate these technologies.